publicissapient-france/moisdujs-webpack/README.md

 Upgrade webpack version to version 2.
 Change babel plugins, remove transform-es2015-modules-commonjs to enable tree shaking (we need to use native ES6 modules).
-For the same reason, we can't use lazy loading with require.ensure, because it's commonJS pattern.
 Add some logic in events service to demonstrate tree shaking.
 To test, remove resetEvent in app.js import and build prod version.